 Faith and Spirituality

 From its inception, Carthage College has been identified with the Lutheran tradition.
 The College’s mission statement and strategic plan affirm spiritual development of our students as a primary purpose.
 Along with this identity, religious inclusiveness is an intentional and specific objective.
 The student body and faculty represent many traditions, philosophies, and religions.
-It is the intent of the Center for Faith and Spirituality (CFS) to support the spiritual needs of all.
-The core values of the Judeo-Christian tradition are embedded in campus life.
-This foundation of faith helps all students prepare for careers by encouraging and nurturing personal spirituality, strong social ethics, respect for religious diversity, and sense of vocation (calling).
+It is the intent of the Center for Faith and Spirituality (CFS) to support the spiritual needs of all and helps all students prepare for careers by encouraging and nurturing personal spirituality, strong social ethics, respect for religious diversity, and sense of vocation (calling).

 Religious life is enhanced by students.
-The CFS hired several students to work with worship, small groups, congregational outreach, interfaith, service, and more.
+The CFS hires students to work with worship, small groups, congregational outreach, interfaith, service, and more.
 There are other student organizations, including Better Together and Catholics at Carthage.
 These groups are supported by the Center for Faith and Spirituality, located in the A. F. Siebert Chapel.
-A local chapter of InterVarsity Christian Fellowship is also active on campus, as well as the Free Thinkers Society, Islamic Awareness Association, Jewish Awareness Association, Meditation Club, and Pagan Forum.
+A local chapter of InterVarsity Christian Fellowship is also active on campus, as well as the Free Thinkers Society, Muslim Student Association, Jewish Awareness Association, Meditation Club, and Pagan Forum.
 Most worship experiences are held in the Siebert Chapel.
 There are three other smaller chapels on campus.
 Each is available for use by registered campus groups.

 Another focus of the CFS is personal counsel.
 The Campus Pastor is available to students, staff, and faculty for consultation and pastoral care.
 Issues of stress involving personal relations, religious insights, and confrontation with new intellectual challenges are discussed in confidence.
 Communication between students and parents is mediated with the permission of each.
 It is the purpose of the Campus Pastor to be available for spiritual support when a rabbi, priest, pastor, or an imam is not locally available.
 The mission of the CFS is to connect faith and life issues for the benefit of all.